 Madison drafted both the Constitution and the Bill of Rights, but he wasn’t the sole author of either, both were debated and approved by committees.

-Alexander Hamilton was a Founding Father, first Secretary of Treasury, hero of the revolution and chief staff aide to General George Washington, influential in the Constitution, founded the nation’s financial system, founded the Federalist Party, founded the United States Coast Guard, founded The New York Post newspaper, among other things.
+Alexander Hamilton was a Founding Father, first Secretary of Treasury, a hero of the revolution, chief staff aide to General George Washington, influential in the Constitution, founded the nation’s financial system, founded the Federalist Party, founded the United States Coast Guard, and founded The New York Post newspaper; among other things.

 Factoids tagged with "Alexander Hamilton"